An Education Worth Growing Into

 children develop the habits and confidence they’ll need when more formal scholar learning begins—without being rushed into it too early.

-YSS doesn’t hurry childhood.
+YSS does not hurry childhood.

 A Well-Rounded Framework